How to Get a Library Card

 By signing the borrower's card application, the patron agrees to the Library's lending policies.
 Possession of a library card is implied permission to use that card.
 That is, if a family member presents another family member's card, we assume s/he has permission of the card owner.

-For registration of children younger than the 7th grade, we require a proof of parent's or guardian's identity and parents or guardians signature.
-With this signature the parent agrees to the responsibility of all fines and replacement costs in the event the child is not able to meet these responsibilities.
+For registration of children younger than the 7th grade, we require a proof of identity and signature of a parent or legal guardian.
+With this signature the parent or legal guardian agrees to the responsibility of all fines and replacement costs in the event the child is not able to meet these responsibilities.

 Students who have reached the 7th grade are eligible for an adult registration.
 Adult registrations convey that the card holder is responsible for that card.

-Family members living in the same residence may elect to share one card as residents or non-resident (therefore paying only one fee per family.)
+Family members living in the same residence may elect to share one card.

 First-time borrowers are limited to 5 items on their first visit.
 Provided the patron remains in good standing, the number of items borrowed will be in accordance with the Lending Policy.